kickoffsage/pes2021-transfer-tool/README.md

 # PES 2021 Transfer Tool

+**⚠️ IMPORTANT: This project is currently in development and not yet ready for production use.
+Features may be incomplete or subject to change. ⚠️**

 This tool allows you to apply transfers to a Pro Evolution Soccer (PES) 2021 save game file and generate updated team and player data.
 It also allows you to fetch the latest transfers from Transfermarkt.

 ## How It Works